 On Spatial Inequality

 Abstract: What determines the segregation of households and the geographical distribution of industries in a city?
 This paper develops a spatial equilibrium model of an urban system with heterogeneous agents and endogenous commuting.
 Heterogeneity in worker skills and sorting patterns across industries leads to workplace sorting associated with residential sorting through commuting.
 The distribution of industries, in turn, shows the heterogeneity due to trade patterns and proximity to workplaces with comparative advantage.
 We show how the model can be used to evaluate the relevant place-based policies, including the improvement of infrastructure, zoning, and gentrification.

 Spatial Frictions and Urban SYSTEM

 Research question: What is the shape of a city in the future? — We consider the impact of change in spatial friction and growth of a city.

 Industrial Coagglomeration: A Cluster base Approach

-Short abstract: This paper proposes the new framework to identify coagglomeration between industries based on spatial cluster-detection approach, Our approach theoretically builds on Central Place Theory as well as spatial sorting of firms.
-Using data on manufacturing industries in Japan, we demonstrate the performance of our new methodology, and illustrates its advantage over the existing methods.
+Abstract: This paper proposes a new framework to identify coagglomeration between industries based on the spatial cluster-detection approach.
+Our approach theoretically builds on the central place theory as well as the spatial sorting of firms.
+Using data on manufacturing industries in Japan, we demonstrate the performance of our new methodology and illustrate its advantage over the existing methods.

 © Kohei Takeda 2019